Corporate Governance

 • (Designation as an Independent Director)

-Although Mr. Imazato is a former Executive Officer at Mitsubishi UFJ Financial Group, Inc., the parent of the Company’s main bank MUFG Bank, Ltd., nine years have passed since his retirement.
-He was also an Executive Officer of a securities company with which the Company has a business relationship, but has already been retired for nine years.
-The Company did
+Although Mr. Imazato is a former executive officer at Mitsubishi UFJ Financial Group, Inc., the parent of the Company’s main bank MUFG Bank, Ltd., 10 years have elapses since his retirement.
+He was also an executive officer of a securities company with which the Company has a business relationship, but has already been retired for 10 years.
+The Company did not invite him at the request of a financial institution, but rather at its own discretion, to utilize his extensive management experience

-not invite him at the request of a financial institution, but rather at its own discretion, in order to utilize his extensive management experience and broad insight in auditing the Company.
-Further, the Company has transactions with several financial institutions and securities companies, and is not influenced by any particular financial institutions or securities companies in its management decision-making.
-Moreover, the Company does not have any significant transactions with Marusan Securities Co., Ltd., where Mr. Imazato currently serves as an Outside Director.
-As such, the Company believes that Mr. Imazato’s appointment poses no risk of a conflict of interest with ordinary shareholders, and has registered him as an Independent
+and broad insight in auditing the Company.
+Furthermore, the Company has transactions with several financial institutions and securities companies and is not influenced by any one financial institution or securities company in its management decision-making.
+Moreover, the Company does not have any significant transactions with Marusan Securities Co., Ltd., where Mr. Imazato currently serves as an outside director.
+As such, the Company believes that Mr. Imazato’s appointment poses no risk of a conflict of interest with ordinary shareholders, and has registered him as an independent officer.

 3. Liability limitation agreement with Outside Directors